 How to Infuse Your Food with CBD: Great CBD Recipes

 Wondering how exactly you can add CBD to your favorite recipes?

 It all depends on the form you choose for your CBD.
 For example, you’ll do different things with a CBD oil than you would a CBD isolate or shatter.

 We’ll review all of this in further detail below.
-One thing you should know, though, is that when it comes to cooking with CBD, you need to be careful about dosage.
-This isn’t because it will get you high or something like marijuana will, but you should still make sure you don’t over do it.
+One thing you should know, though, is that when it comes to cooking with CBD you need to be careful about the dosage.
+This isn’t because it will get you high or something like marijuana will.
+But you should still make sure you don’t overdo it.

 CBD Isolate or CBD Shatter

 CBD isolate and CBD shatter are the purest forms of CBD.
 In essence, CBD isolate is just marijuana with everything extracted except the CBD — in other words, CBD isolated by itself.